 All companies want to stand out from their competitors.
-Google My Business posts are a way to do just that.
+Google Business Profile posts are a way to do just that.

-Google My Business Gold Product Expert Ben Fisher analyzed 2,000 GMB profiles that made up the top 20 results in the Local Finder in competitive industries in 10 major cities.
+Google Business Profile Gold Product Expert Ben Fisher analyzed 2,000 GBP profiles that made up the top 20 results in the Local Finder in competitive industries in 10 major cities.
 He found that 59.6% of those businesses had posted at least once, including 17.5% who had an active post in the last seven days.

 What do these numbers mean?
-First, that many top-ranking businesses have utilized GMB posts.
-However, there is still a large percentage of businesses who aren’t using the medium, so the arena isn’t crowded and it’s more likely that your business can come out at or near the top.
+First, that many top-ranking businesses have utilized GBP posts.
+However, there is still a large percentage of businesses that aren’t using the medium, so the arena isn’t crowded and it’s more likely that your business can come out at or near the top.

 Here’s an exercise you can do right now.
-Google some of your competitors and look at their GMB profiles.
+Google some of your competitors and look at their GBPs.
 Take note of whether or not they create posts.
 If not, you have validated that your business can differentiate itself by posting.

-Another benefit of GMB posts being active for just seven days is that it’s an ideal medium to A/B test.
+GBP posts are an ideal medium to A/B test.
 You can use posts to try different images, copy and offers.
 A look at the analytics will give you an idea of which elements best drive response.

-Creating a Google My Business post is easy.
+Creating a Google Business Profile post is easy.
 You can do it in a few simple steps.

-First, log in to your GMB account and select Posts from the Menu.
+First, log in to your GBP account and select Posts from the Menu.